Email: Survey Officer

 Aytoun Observatory [AyO] (1864- ?), Aytoun House, Abernethy, built by William Livingstone Watson (1835-1903), to housed the ‘Trophy Telescope’.
 The 11-inch refractor – optics by Ross, mount by Ransome & May – formerly from Wester Elchies that Watson had bought from James William Grant.
 Its subsequent use and history is unknown, beyond footings little remains of the structure (Gavine 1981, 273).

-Established by Sir William Keith Murray in 1857 with a new 9″ Cooke refractor and 3″ transit at a total cost of £1,160.
-However Murray had no time, and the climate was unsuitable for systematics work (David Gavine, thesis p.
-260).
-Nevertheless, in 1861 it was purchased by a subscription fund, and given to Glasgow University’s Horselethill Observatory.
+Ochtertyre Observatory [OO] (1853-61), Ochtertyre House, Ochtertyre, established by Sir William Keith Murray, bart (1801-61) on his estate.
+Two circular buildings topped with conical domes (canvas-on-wood) housing a new 9-inch Cooke and 6-inch Merz refractors. the domes were linked by a transit room containing a 3-inch transit – total cost of £1,160.
+However, Murray had little time, and the climate was unsuitable for systematics work and in 1861 it the Cooke telescope was purchased by a subscription fund, and given to Glasgow University’s Horselethill Observatory (Gavine 1981, 258-64).